shopsys/monorepo-tools/docs/upgrade/UPGRADE-7.0.0-beta3.md

 # [Upgrade from 7.0.0-beta2 to v7.0.0-beta3](https://github.com/shopsys/shopsys/compare/v7.0.0-beta2...v7.0.0-beta3)

 This guide contain instructions to upgrade from version 7.0.0-beta2 to 7.0.0-beta3.

-Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.
+**Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.**
 There you can find links to upgrade notes for other versions too.

 ## [shopsys/framework]
 ### Infrastructure
-- run `docker-compose down` to turn off your containers
-- *(MacOS, Windows only)* run `docker-sync stop`
-- *(MacOS, Windows only)* run `docker-sync clean` so your volumes will be removed
 - replace your `docker/php-fpm/Dockerfile` file with [version from GitHub](https://github.com/shopsys/shopsys/blob/v7.0.0-beta3/project-base/docker/php-fpm/Dockerfile), with following changes
     - main php-fpm container now uses multi-stage build feature ([#533](https://github.com/shopsys/shopsys/pull/533))
     - github token is removed ([#551](https://github.com/shopsys/shopsys/pull/551))